HelennaYin/Camparison/Main.md

 **26.97001081825933**

 The cross validated mean square error of y predicted by locally weighted regression and sample data is 26.97.
-Compared to that of y predicted by random forest, 27.29, locally weighted regressor achieved the better result.
+Compared to that of y predicted by random forest, 27.29, **locally weighted regressor achieved the better result**.

 The following figure shows the curve of predicted y of locally weighted regressor.